Sand Crabs and Surf Fishing: How To Find Them

-In this article, we’ll be covering the topic of sand crabs and all things relevant.
+In this article, we’ll be covering the topic of sand crabs and how to use them for surf fishing bait.
 We’ll go over how to find sand crabs (including some tips on finding them in the spring and fall).
 We’ll cover what happens to them after summer, what type and size is best for bait, how to hook sand crabs for surf fishing bait, and more!

 Commonly referred to as sand fleas and mole crabs, Pacific sand crabs (Emerita Analoga) are the main species of their genus local to Southern California.
 While they serve as a main food source for many marine animals and birds, they’re a premium bait choice when it comes to surf fishing.

 - Females grow nearly twice as large as males (average-maximum size of 1.5 inches long and 1 inch wide).

 - The legal limit via CDFW is 50 crabs in possession per angler.